Blog

 How to Use Tadalafil

-Tadalafil dosage and dosing frequency depend on how and why you’re using the medication.
+Tadalafil dosage and dosing frequency depend on how and why you use the medication.

-For the treatment of erectile dysfunction, you can take a dose of tadalafil once daily or as needed.
-When the medication is in your system, it can help you achieve an erection after being exposed to some form of sexual stimulation (whether it’s foreplay with a partner, porn or tantalizing thoughts).
+As we mentioned before, for erectile dysfunction, you can take a dose of tadalafil once daily or as needed before sex.
+When the medication is in your system, it can help you achieve an erection after being exposed to some form of sexual stimulation (whether it’s foreplay with a partner, porn, or even tantalizing thoughts).

 Tadalafil is effective for up to 36 hours and stays in the body longer than other ED medications.
-That’s why it’s often called the “weekend pill.
-For someone with a regular or frequent sex life, this can make things a lot easier.
+That’s why it’s often called the “weekend pill.”
+For someone with a regular or frequent sex life, taking a once-daily dose allows for more spontaneity.
+You don’t have to time your dose right before the sexual encounter because the medication is already built up in your system.

 On the other hand, as-needed tadalafil can be much more affordable simply because you’re buying fewer pills.
-Even if your dosage is increased or decreased from the starting dose of 10 milligrams (mg), you’ll still pay less over time with as-needed use.
+Even if your dosage is increased or decreased from the 10 milligrams (mg) starting dose, you’ll still pay less over time with as-needed use.

 When taken once daily, tadalafil is prescribed at a dose of 2.5 mg or 5 mg.